AlansCodeLog/alansartlog/src/posts/old/2017-02 - How to Turn-Scan Objects Into 3D Models With Just a Camera.md

 Now the Regard3D documentation, link below, goes more in depth into some of the options.
 I'm not going to go over everything, just cover some of the stuff it doesn't cover or what I learned worked best for me from experience.

-**EDIT: From here on some of this is slightly off/outdated?
-With more tries on my newer much more powerful desktop, I've come to understand the different settings better.
-So I recommend you just go to the [new post](TODO).
-Anything there overrides what I've said here.
-Though I've tried to edit any differences here.**

 Here the default settings work pretty well.
 I found on my laptop (specs at the end) setting `keypoint sensitivity` too high would cause it to crash (EDIT: this no longer happens on my new better desktop).
 Setting the `keypoint matching ratio` to high though and the `keypoint sensitivity` to low improved some of my results without crashing.

 ![Computing Matches Dialog](/resources/uploads/scanning-compute-matches.jpg)